- Location: Mississippi

-More than 300 Mississippi schools offer driver's education to students in grades nine through twelve.
+More than 300 Mississippi schools offer driver's education to students in grades 9 through 12.
 This course gives you 30 hours of classroom instruction and a minimum of six hours of behind-the-wheel experience.
 In addition, you will observe your classmates as they get into the driver seat for 12 hours.

-As a teen driver under the age of 18, you will need to submit a Certificate of Attendance from your school before applying for your driver's license.
+As a teen driver under 18 years old, you will need to submit a Certificate of Attendance from your school before applying for your driver's license.
 Check with your school office for this form.

 Driving schools are available throughout the state for adults as well.
 Some of the schools are specifically for truck drivers, others are defensive driving courses for beginners and drivers who have a court-order to attend because of DUI or other driving-related offenses.

 Here's a little friendly advice for new drivers from someone who's been there.
 They don't teach you everything in school!

 - Don't order mega-size drinks at the drive-through.
 They tip over in the drink holders when you turn or stop, and if you hold the drink between your legs for stability, then you can't operate the floor pedals.